IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 The technical preview supports two installation options.
 One for ICP users and another for LSF users.

 Users that want to deploy LSF through ICP should use the ICP CloudPak to install the tech preview.
 When using the CloudPak installation, IBM Spectrum LSF is installed in the Kubernetes cluster with agents running pods.
-A persistent volume is used for LSF configuration data.
+A persistent volume is used for LSF configuration and working data.
 In this model, it is expected that all workload will run through Kubernetes.
 If you plan to use this installation option, please refer to the [README](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/IBM_Spectrum_Computing_Cloud_Pak_Quickstart_Guide.pdf) that comes with the ICP CloudPak.

 The present README describes the native LSF installation.
 In this model, LSF and Kubernetes are deployed in parallel on a set of nodes.
 LSF is configured to serve as a scheduler for Kubernetes.
 Workload may be run either through Kubernetes, or the LSF execution agents.